bhallstein/TinyModel/Readme.md

 ## Defining tables

 To configure TinyModel, you create a set of subclasses, each representing a table in your database schema.
-The columns of the table are defined using class constants, specifying the name and type of the column, and optional restrictions that apply to what may be inserted into it.
+The columns of the table are defined using class constants, specifying the name and type of the column, and optional restrictions on the values that may be inserted into it.

 ### Class & table names

-With TinyModel, the name of the table is always the (lowercase) plural of the name of the class.
-To define a table `users`, you just create a class called User.
+With TinyModel, the name of the table is the (lowercase) plural of the name of the class.
+To define a table `users`, you create a class called `User`.

 ### Column specification

-To define a column in your table, you create a class constant with the same name as the column, and initialize it with a *column specification string*, with the format `"type [restrictions]"`:
+To define a column, you create a class constant with the same name as the column, and initialize it with a *column specification string*, with the format `"type [restrictions]"`:

 - type: one of the following: `int`, `float`, `varchar`, `text`, `timestamp`
 - restrictions: one or more of: `alphabetical`, `alphanumeric`, `email`, `url`, `positive`, `notnull`, `maxlength=N`